danstocker-legacy/nodes/README.md

 Creating an ad-hoc super-node
 ----------------------------

-The super-node is a graph in its own right.
-Child nodes, which make up the super-node, may lend their unconnected ports to the super-node, as the super-node's own ports.
+The super-node is a node with internal structure made up of primitive nodes.
+Super-nodes do not open ports themselves, but inherit ports from their children.

-Ad-hoc super-nodes present a convenient way of creating functional units within the overall graph by grouping individual nodes.
-It's possible (and often necessary) to nest super-nodes.
+Ad-hoc super-nodes present a convenient way of re-using larger functional units of the program.
+Super-nodes may be nested.

 ```typescript
 // node node_modules/@kwaia/nodes/examples/ad-hoc-super-node